MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-controls-limitations.md

 * New records must be saved before accessing the components, otherwise you'll see an empty screen.
 * The components don't inherit theming from the form or app they're added to.
 * Localization is only available when running the app inside Microsoft Teams.
-* Microsoft Edge strict mode isn't supported, and cross-site cookies are required.
+* Microsoft Edge strict mode isn't supported and cross-site cookies are required.

 **Admin Center does not update when installation or upgrade is complete**

- When following the installation steps in exercise 1,' redirected to the Power Platform admin center.
+When following the installation steps in [install Collaboration controls](~/samples/install-collaboration-control.md), you are redirected to the Power Platform admin center.
 A banner is displayed when installation starts, but it isn't updated when installation completes.
-The status is listed during installation, and when installation is complete it may disappear from the list.
-You can view the solutions list at <https://make.preview.powerapps.com/> to confirm that installation is complete.
+The status is listed during installation and when installation is complete it may disappear from the list.
+You can view the solutions list at [https://make.powerapps.com/](https://make.preview.powerapps.com/) to confirm that installation is complete.

 **View during installation:**
      :::image type="content" source="../assets/images/collaboration-control/view-during-installation.png" alt-text="view during installation" border="true":::